HowieHwong/HowieHwong/README.md

-# Hi there 👋 I'm Yue Huang
+# Hi there 👋 I'm Yue
 <!--
 **HowieHwong/HowieHwong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.